 Leaving the museum, do not forget to admire the 18th century dovecote with a noticeable chestnut wood structural.
 It used to feed the many visitors who were formerly received in Mortemer.
 Abbot led the Abbey but was also justice of the peace.
 He administered justice for petty theft.
 Accordingly, he had the strip justice which is still visible nowadays (protruding stones and making the rounds of the pigeonhole).
 Once the award was made, the prisoner was locked inside to serve his sentence there.

-In the bottom of the park, finish your tour strolling along ponds where many birds breed freely, unless you prefer to enjoy the rustic little train that runs along the lake.
+In the bottom of the park, finish your tour strolling along ponds where many birds breed freely.

 So imagine, in the heart of the forest of Lyons, far from any dwelling, nestled in a valley through which flows the source Fouillebroc, the ruins of an Abbey ...
 Mortemer, kingdom of God on earth, but also kingdom of Satan if we believe the many legends about it.